-The plan will prioritise opportunity development and give effect to the objectives of the City's broader Economic Growth Strategy and Social Development Strategy.
-The plan will among other considerations, address coastal resort development, public access, marine access points, coastal public transport and consolidation of ecotourism and other commercial and industrial marine and coastal activities.
+The plan will prioritise the stimulation of socio-economic opportunities which will give effect to the objectives of the City's broader Economic Growth Strategy and Social Development Strategy.
+The plan will among other considerations, address economic and livelihood opportunities associated with coastal harbours, coastal resort development, public access, marine access points, coastal public transport and consolidation of ecotourism and other commercial and industrial activities along the City's coastline.
 This long-term planning is especially important in the context of expected climate change impacts, including sea level rise and increased frequency and intensity of storm surges.